This document is relevant for: Trn2, Trn3

 assert t.buffer == nl.sbuf

-You can also pass an optional name argument to ndarray.
-The name is a string label that is propagated through the compiler into the generated IR and debug information.
-This can be helpful when profiling or debugging compiled kernels, since the name will appear in compiler output and diagnostic messages.
+You can pass an optional name argument to ndarray.
+The name is a string label that the compiler propagates into the generated IR and debug information.
+It appears in compiler warnings and errors referencing the tensor, as a debug symbol used by the Neuron Explorer profiler, and in the scheduling APIs that operate on named tensors.

 # Named tensor for easier identification in compiler output